GaloisInc/saw-script/doc/manual/manual.md

 unint_z3 : [String] -> ProofScript SatResult
 ~~~~

-The list of `String` arguments in these two cases indicates the names of
+The list of `String` arguments in these cases indicates the names of the
-the constants to leave folded, and therefore present as uninterpreted
+subterms to leave folded, and therefore present as uninterpreted
 functions to the prover.
 To determine which folded constants appear in a
-goal, use the `print_goal_consts` function described below.
+goal, use the `print_goal_consts` function described above.

 Ultimately, we plan to implement a more generic tactic that leaves
 certain constants uninterpreted in whatever prover is ultimately used